 The key differences between HTTP and HTTPS are as follows.

-As seen in the above comparison, HTTPS is better than HTTP based upon various performance metrics as mentioned above.
+As seen in the above comparison, HTTPS is better than HTTP sites based on various performance metrics mentioned above.

-Google has been giving a soft warning since the last couple of years to take HTTPS update seriously.
-This is because Google wants to provide web service providers and the users’ assurance based on the following parameters:
+Google has been giving a soft warning for the last couple of years to take HTTPS updates seriously.
+Move your unsecured websites to secure websites.
+This is because Google wants to provide assurance to web service providers and users based on the following parameters:

 Among the three parameters, 'Security’ tops the list.
 This is due to the fact that the quality of the data transferred and uploaded on the internet became more sensitive as days rolled by.
 Ever since ‘Go Digital’ became the mantra in all walks of life, sensitive data were also uploaded and stored on the internet (now using cloud technologies).
-So, in order to secure the data that is being communicated on the digital platform, Google strictly wanted to migrate to HTTPS websites.
+So, to secure the data being communicated on the digital platform, Google strictly wanted to migrate to HTTPS sites.

-It is true that Google has been insisting on the migration towards ‘HTTPS for Websites’.
-Especially now that SEO Rankings are the major contributor in the SERP Results, Google has made an official statement that not implementing HTTPS update will come at the price of the Rankings.
+Google has indeed insisted on migrating towards ‘HTTPS sites.’
+Especially as it is the leading SEO ranking factor that contributes to the SERP Results, Google has made an official statement that not implementing HTTPS updates will come at the price of the Rankings.

 It is very much evident that Google is taking so many actions against the unsecured website.
-This is due to the fact that there are many digital fraudulent complaints lodged and sensitive pieces of information being tapped out and money being digitally stolen while online transaction happens.
+This is due to the fact that there are many digital fraudulent complaints lodged and sensitive pieces of information being tapped out, and money being digitally stolen while online transactions are happening.
 In order to avoid all these mishaps, Google is rushing towards the ‘HTTPS for Website’ protocols.

-Let us see what happened to Mr. Tushar Kapoor on the basis of our above discussion.
-Mr. Tushar Kapoor is a retired Head Master of a renowned Higher Secondary School in Mumbai.
-Upon retirement, there was a huge cash settlement for him as per authentic norms.
-It is during this time, he wanted to make a fixed deposit for his daughter.
-During the online transaction, he realized that something went seriously wrong and he went to the Cyber Police to lodge a complaint.
+Let us see what happened to Mr. Ronan Carlson on the basis of our above discussion.
+Mr. Ronan Carlson is a retired Head Master of a renowned Higher Secondary School in San Francisco.
+Upon retirement, he had a huge cash settlement as per authentic norms.
+It is during this time he wanted to make a fixed deposit for his daughter.
+During the online transaction, he realized something had gone seriously wrong, and he went to the Cyber Police to lodge a complaint.

-Mr. Tushar: Mam, I was doing the transaction as usual, but this time, I lost Rs.
-80,000.
+Mr. Ronan Carlson: Sir, I was doing the transaction as usual, but this time, I lost $80,000.
 I really am shocked and don’t know what to do!